Understanding the Craft.io Data Model

-In most cases, this represents a Product team or large aspect of your customer-facing proposition.
+In most cases, it represents a certain component, a Product team, or a large aspect of your customer-facing proposition.

 When integrating with Jira, Products are mapped as labels in Jira by default.
-When integrating with Azure Devops/TFS/VSTS, Products are mapped into epics.
+When integrating with Azure Devops, Products can also be mapped to Epics (although not recommended).

-Typically map to epics in Jira or equivalent.
-In Azure Devops/TFS/VSTS Epics are mapped to Features
+Typically map to Epics in Jira or equivalent.

 Time period attached to Epics/Features.
-Can be defined as per your organization’s terminology (e.g. MVP, Quarters, etc.)
+Can be defined as per your organization’s terminology.

-Shorter work cycles where the focus is on the delivery of smaller Features or Sub-features.
+Shorter work cycles where the focus is on the delivery of smaller Features or Stories.